fre-ben/remote-assignment-timetracker/README.md

 - Reworked the User Story 2, to implement a input which let's the user define tasks he already did in the past.
 - Also I would've rendered the current task input conditionally, so it only is visible, when the Timer stops.
-- Spend more time on styling
+- Spend more time on styling/design
 - Refactor the code, so the TimeTracker component isn't as crowded with functions.
 - Could have built more separate components for the TimeTracker